Skip to content

 }

-Where quote is the quote ID, amount and unit the amount and unit that need to be provided, request the payment request from the quote request, and fee_reserve the additional fee reserve that is required.
-The mint expects Alice to include Proofs of at least total_amount = amount + fee_reserve. expiry is the Unix timestamp until which the melt quote is valid. payment_preimage is the bolt11 payment preimage in case of a successful payment.
+Where quote is the quote ID, amount and unit the amount and unit that need to be provided, and expiry is the Unix timestamp until which the melt quote is valid.

 state is an enum string field with possible values "UNPAID", "PENDING", "PAID":